Accommodations Autism Sensory Processing Disorder

 I’m autistic, and I have sensory processing disorder, which means I don’t process touch, sound, or lights the same ways as most people.
 I’m easily overstimulated by loud noises and need hearing protection to help reduce outside input to my senses.
 Sound sensitivity is one of the biggest autism issues I deal with on a day-to-day basis.
-Here are my top contenders for the best earplugs for autism (or other neurodivergent folks).
+Here are my personal top contenders for the best earplugs for autism (or other neurodivergent folks).

 My Favorite Ear Plugs for Neurodivergent People